Traveler3114/CleaningPlatform/PROJECT.md

 - Always use `is null` / `is not null` for null checks
 - Always throw if PermissionKeys.All and Meta are out of sync
 - Always validate restricted-value fields explicitly in the manager before saving
-- Always define allowed status transitions explicitly when a status field exists
 - Always account for every source field in every mapper method (map it or comment why not)
 - Always check for existing records before inserting into junction tables
 - Always keep `cleaning_platform.sql` and `cleaning_platform_seed.sql` in sync when schema changes
+- Always check the off-limits list before modifying any sensitive area

 ### Naming summary
 | Element | Convention | Example |